Yangon's Golden Heart: A Local Shares What Tourists Never See

 Q: What should visitors see beyond Shwedagon?

-Hop off at Insein Market for the most authentic market experience in the city.
+Step off at Insein Market for the most authentic market experience in the city.
 No tourists.
 Just food, textiles, and Burmese life at full volume.

 The colonial architecture walking tour is extraordinary.
-Yangon has Southeast Asia's densest collection of colonial buildings — the Secretariat (where independence hero Aung San was assassinated in 1947), the Strand Hotel, the High Court.
+Yangon holds Southeast Asia's densest collection of colonial buildings — the Secretariat (where independence hero Aung San was assassinated in 1947), the Strand Hotel, the High Court.
 The Yangon Heritage Trust runs guided walks for about 15,000 MMK.

 Q: What about the food?